Catholic Boy: Music

 Catholic Boy, the band's first album, was released to great critical praise in 1980.
 Regarding Carroll's singing style, Lenny Kaye, Patti Smith's guitar player said: "There was no gap between the way he recited poetry and how he sang it".
 Critic Stephen Holden of The New York Times wrote that Carroll was "not so much a singer as an incantatory rock-and-roll poet".
 In Newsweek, Barbara Graustark stated "Not since Lou Reed wrote 'Walk on the Wild Side' has a rock singer so vividly evoked the casual brutality of New York City".

 The album has been described as "a landmark punk record" and has been hailed as "the last great punk album".

 Songs

 "Crow" was written about Patti Smith's falling offstage and breaking vertebrae in her neck, resulting in the need for 22 stitches, at a show in Tampa, Florida, in 1976.
 She later claimed that God had pushed her.
-Perennial favorite "People Who Died" was heavily played by radio as a tribute to John Lennon after his assassination, and was also included on The Basketball Diaries soundtrack in its original iteration.
+Perennial favorite "People Who Died" was heavily played by radio as a tribute to John Lennon after his assassination, and also appeared on the Billboard Top Tracks chart.